 Rome to Florence Travel Tips

-If you decide to take the fast train between the 2 cities, see Italy train travel information and book train tickets on Rail Europe.
-You can also see train schedules or buy tickets on trenitalia.
-Regional train tickets for these towns don’t need to be bought in advance, just buy at the station.
+See train schedules or buy tickets on trenitalia.
+Regional train tickets for these towns don’t need to be bought in advance, but if you buy them at the station, be sure to validate your ticket before boarding.

 If you’re driving: We advise against driving in Rome and even in Florence, much of the center is restricted and parking can be difficult.
 If you do decide to drive, rent a car when you’re leaving Rome or in one of the towns along your route and be sure to read our tips for driving in Italy.